My 2C-3A Curly Girl Tips and Tricks

 Finding The Curly Girl Method

 By 2014, my ends had dried to straw.
-DevaCurl was a step in the right direction but my hair wasn’t getting the moisture it needed.
+DevaCurl was a step in the right direction, but my hair wasn’t getting the moisture it needed.
 I switched to a salon that specialized in curly hair, cut my losses by chopping my long strands into a bob, and found products that worked better.

 I straightened my hair less and less often, mostly out of laziness, but also because my curls started to resist the straightening iron.
 After a while, I gave up the iron altogether – even after straightening, waves would win the battle and sneak back in within a few hours.

 I used to consider myself lucky when I got a good hair day.
-Eventually, good hair days became my normal.
+Eventually, good hair days became my norm.
 I even converted my curly-haired partner to my methods, with results that delighted him.

-Guess what guys?
-These curly hair tips work for men too!
+Guess what, guys?
+These curly hair tips work for men, too!

 Curly Hair Tips, Tricks, and Techniques